-fst is specifically designed to unlock the potential of high speed solid state disks that can be found in most modern computers.
-The figure below compares the read and write performance of the
+The fst package for R provides a fast, easy and flexible way to serialize data frames.
+With access speeds of multiple GB/s, fst is specifically designed to unlock the potential of high speed solid state disks that can be found in most modern computers.
+Data frames stored in the fst format have full random access, both in column and rows.

-|Method||Format||Time (s)||Size (MB)||Speed (MB/s)||N|
+|Method||Format||Time (ms)||Size (MB)||Speed (MB/s)||N|

-These benchmarks were performed on a Xeon E5 CPU @2.5GHz (more systems will follow).
-Parameter speed was calculated by dividing the in-memory size of the data frame by the measured time.
-The results are also visualized in the figure below.
+These benchmarks were performed on a laptop (i7 4710HQ @2.5 GHz) with a reasonably fast SSD (M.2 Samsung SM951) using the dataset defined below.
+Parameter Speed was calculated by dividing the in-memory size of the data frame by the measured time.
+These results are also visualized in the following graph:

 The easiest way to install the package is from CRAN: